zpol/wardriver/README.md

 ## A Wardriving framework to capture & visualize the data

-This frameowrk is just a quick way to automate some of the most boring manual commands to type in a terminal when it comes to wireless security scanning or just wardriving for fun and learning.
+This little framework is just a quick way to automate some of the most boring manual commands to type in a terminal when it comes to wireless security scanning or just wardriving for fun and learning.
 The aim is to automate as much as possible the information gathering sequence + the data transfer + the data ingestion and further render / representation into a dashboard for investigation purposes.

 ![Wardriver2](doc/img/wardriver.png)